Afzal4984/groundwaterqualitypotability/README.md

 # 💧 Groundwater Potability Prediction

 Welcome to this project where we explore **groundwater quality prediction** using **machine learning algorithms**, focusing on whether the water is **potable (safe for drinking)** based on its physicochemical properties.
-This repository is ideal for data scientists, environmental engineers, and students exploring ML applications in environmental science.
+This repository is ideal for data scientists, environmental-engineers, and students exploring ML applications in environmental science.

 ---